Andrea's magical time in Turkey! | Miles Morgan Travel

 Day 4

-Sadly, it was time to say goodbye to the fabulous Four Seasons and the wonderful staff, we were treated like royalty.
+Sadly, it was time to say goodbye to the fabulous Four Seasons and the wonderful staff.
+We were treated like royalty.
 We had an early morning transfer to the airport and a short flight to Kayseri Airport.
-We were met in Cappadocia ‘The land of the beautiful horses’ by our guide Ben, he was a fountain of knowledge.
+We were met in Cappadocia, “The Land of the Beautiful Horses,” by our guide Ben.
+He was a fountain of knowledge.
 He told us all about the Volcano, how pigeon poo is used for fertiliser to grow grapes for wine and how the famous hot air ballooning started in 1991.

 Day 5